selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

       //We increment in Schema.getGlobalDescribe().Values()
       objectApiNames.add(objectType.getDescribe().getName()); //We get the name for each object, and save it to a list }
-    objectApiNames.sort(); //When we've treated all the object, we sort the list, to get ordered values on the picklist return objectApiNames; //We return the list to the LWC }
+    objectApiNames.sort(); //When we've treated all the objects, we sort the list, to get ordered values on the picklist return objectApiNames; //We return the list to the LWC }
 }